Unity-Technologies/com.unity.services.samples.friends/README.md

 ### Download the sample project

-Download the Friends sample project and open it in a supported version of the Unity Editor.
+Download the Friends Sample Project and open it in a supported version of the Unity Editor.
 You’ll want to have the sample project open while you [enable the Friends service](https://docs.google.com/document/d/1tP-Zl8aWZ-vVGHecMo-mD7-T_snkQESrWHyFi2MAXlc/edit#heading=h.1s70w5qyvm6l).

 ### Enable the Friends service